 As mentioned above the derogation application process is divided into two parts:

 An initial comparison to the BEREC benchmark to establish whether the applying provider can demonstrate that it is significantly more affected than other providers in the Union.
 The applicant needs to provide the data to support that the proportion of its regulated intra-EU communication services traffic on its total services traffic exceeds the BEREC benchmark.
 As the BEREC benchmark is calculated separately for fixed intra-EU calls, mobile intra-EU calls and intra-EU SMS, the applicant should submit the information separately.
-The BEREC benchmark is calculated on the basis of actual data and therefore the applicant should calculate the relevant proportions taking into account the available volumes of the most recent 12-month period of the previous year (e.g. for an application submitted on 15 April 2019, the proportions will be calculated taking into account the actual volumes of calls or SMS during 1 April 2018 – 31 March 2019 or during 2018 etc. depending on data availability).
+The BEREC benchmark is calculated on the basis of actual data and therefore the applicant should calculate the relevant proportions taking into account the available volumes of the most recent 12-month period of the previous year.
 For the first test to be satisfied, the applicant must be able to show, that at least for one of the intra-EU communication service, the proportion is above the threshold defined.

 All the necessary information that proves that the absolute value of the reduction in the margin of an operator from regulated intra-EU communication services is estimated to be higher than 3% (in case of negative intra-EU margin) or 9% (in case of positive intra-EU margin) of its overall estimated communication services margin.